Spending Lessons: The Educational Value of Taking Your Children Shopping With You

 Include Your Children from the Beginning

 Get your kids on board from the start by helping you draw up your shopping list.
-Get them to check the grocery cupboards and refrigerator to see what you need to buy, and if they’re old enough, ask them to write the list out for the expedition.
+Get them to check the grocery cupboards and refrigerator to see what you need to buy, and if they're old enough, ask them to write the list out for the expedition.
 Use digital devices for itemizing supplies, and even introduce them to handwritten lists.
-Older kids can go onto your store’s website and see what’s on promotion that week, download apps that help you save money in-store or clip coupons with you.
+Older kids can go to your store's website and see what's on the promotion that week, download apps that help you save money in-store or clip coupons with you.

 Activities to Do at the Store